swastika95-DS/Data_Visualization_using_Python/README.md

 Creating Boxplots, Bar plots, using jitters and swarmplot to see full distribution of data.
 Drawing multi-panel categorical plots, using lmplot for linear regression.

-The following plots are used to Visualise the Data Histogram (Distplot),
+The following plots are used to Visualise the Data:
+Histogram (Distplot),
 Joint Plot,
 Pair Plot,